DETAILED ACTION

 Greyscale

-Patel uses an equation similar to that of applicant’s for calculating the Vac – see equation 7 in [0049].
+Patel’s equation is similar to that of applicant’s for calculating the Vac – see equation 7 in [0049].
 Paragraphs [0016], [0017] and [0020] teach calculating Vac based on the anticoagulation ratio calculated based on Hct or as a modified FDA nomogram.
 In [0048], Patel clearly teaches that plasma collected is under the nomogram and based on patient’s Hct.
-Even though Patel in specified examples of 44% Hct starts with ACR of 16, all these “aspects” of the method described by Patel shows Vac being depended on the Hct of the patient, and the equation (7) used for ACR is also dependent on Hct.
+Even though Patel in specified examples of 44% Hct starts with ACR of 16, all the “aspects” of the method described by Patel shows Vac being depended on the Hct of the patient, and the equation (7) used for ACR is also dependent on Hct.
 Contrary to applicant’s arguments on the presumption that the ACR in Patel is fixed at 16, Patel does not teach that the process must always start at ACR = 16.
 This anticipates, or at the least makes obvious, claim 1.
 Also, when ACR is 16, the value of R will be 17 as shown in the table below.

-Applicant defines the value of R in page 4, lines 14-15, as “ratio of the anticoagulant composition to the donor's uncoagulated blood during the apheresis extraction process is 1 :R,” which definition is the same as in Patel, but then applicant redefined R using an equation that is different.
-A comparison of the definitions and the example cited therein is shown below:
+Applicant literally defines the value of R in page 4, lines 14-15, as “ratio of the anticoagulant composition to the donor's uncoagulated blood during the apheresis extraction process is 1:R,” which definition is the same as that of ACR in Patel (Patel, equation 3 in [0049], but then applicant redefined R using an equation that is different.

 Applicant’s equation: